2010 Football League Two play-off final

-The 2010 Football League Two play-off Final was an association football match played on 30 May 2010 at Wembley Stadium, London, between Dagenham & Redbridge and Rotherham United.
+The 2010 Football League Two play-off final was an association football match played on 30 May 2010 at Wembley Stadium, London, between Dagenham & Redbridge and Rotherham United.
 The match determined the fourth and final team to gain promotion from Football League Two, English football's fourth tier, to Football League One.
 The top three teams of the 2009–10 Football League Two season gained automatic promotion to League One, while the teams placed from fourth to seventh took part in play-off semi-finals; the winners competed for the final place for the 2010–11 season in League One.
 Rotherham United finished in fifth place while Dagenham & Redbridge ended the season in seventh position.
 They defeated Aldershot Town and Morecambe, respectively, in the semi-finals.

 The final, refereed by James Linington, kicked off around 3 p.m. in front of 32,054 spectators.
 Both sides had early chances to score but in the 38th minute, a low cross from Damien McCrory found Paul Benson in space who scored with a curling shot into the bottom corner of the Rotherham goal.
 Within a minute Rotherham's Ryan Taylor ran between two defenders to head past Tony Roberts from a Kevin Ellison cross, making the score 1–1 at half time.
 Danny Green put Dagenham back into the lead eleven minutes after the restart with a low strike past Andy Warrington in the Rotherham goal.
 Taylor scored the equaliser in the 61st minute from inside the Dagenham penalty area.
-With 20 minutes remaining, Rotherham failed to clear a corner and the ball fell to Jon Nurse whose shot took a deflection off Ellison, past Warrington and into the net to make it 3–2.
+With 20 minutes remaining, Rotherham failed to clear a corner and the ball fell to John Nurse whose shot took a deflection off Ellison, past Warrington and into the net to make it 3–2.
 No further goals were scored and Dagenham were promoted to League One.

 Dagenham & Redbridge ended their following season in 21st position in League One and were relegated back to League Two.
 Rotherham ended the next season in ninth place in League Two, two places below the 2011 play-offs.